Nusiq/regolith-filters/system_template_esbuild/README.md

 - `entryPoint: string` (optional, default `'data/main.ts'`) - The entry point for the build.
 - `outfile: string` (optional default `'BP/scripts/main.js'`) - The output file for the build.
 - `external: string[]` (optional, default `["@minecraft/server]`) - A list of external modules to exclude from the bundle in addition to '@minecraft/server' which is included by default.
-- `scope_path: string` (optional, default `null`) - The path to the JSON file containing the scope used for evaluating entryPoint and outfile.
+- `scope_path: string` (optional, default `null`) - The path to the JSON file containing the scope used for evaluating entryPoint and outfile, relative to the filters' `data` directory.

 The evaluation of the `entryPoint` and `outfile` is based on simple substitution of variables.
 If `entryPoint` or `outfile` are strings that start and end with a backtick ('`` ` ``'), then the string is evaluated as a template string.
 This is not the same as a JavaScript template string.
 The variables need to be surrounded by `{}` instead of `${}`.
 The templating also doesn't supprot any expressions, only simple variable substitution with variables defined in the scope file.